-The moment your realtor calls to tell you someone made an offer on your home, you’ll want to listen up.
-Dealmaking is where realtors earn their money, and a primary reason why sellers typically hire them.
+The moment your realtor calls to tell you someone made an offer on your home, you’ll want to listen up!
+You’ve hired them to help you get top dollar for your house, so let them help you.
 They’ve been through countless negotiations and will be able to recognize a fair price for your property.

 Anything that is flagged as a problem during inspection can act in the buyer’s favor.
 If issues with the roof, flooring, foundation or heating and cooling systems arise, you’ll probably have to accommodate the buyer.
 However, it’s not usually necessary to lower the price for very minor or aesthetic concerns.
 Fix what is necessary, but keep your price where it is.
 Remember, you probably wouldn’t have an offer if they weren’t serious about buying.